 On Monday, 28 September, an Open Letter signed by over two hundred Russian scientists, actors, rights activists, politicians, film-makers, historians and publishers was published in Novaya gazeta.
-It was addressed to the chairman of Karelia’s Supreme Court Anatoly Nakvas.
+It was addressed to the chairman of Karelia’s High Court Anatoly Nakvas.

 Yury Alexeyevich DMITRIEV